stratpoint-daniel-eullo/kafka-training/TRAINER-ASSESSMENT-GUIDE.md

 # EventMart Training Assessment Guide for Trainers

+> **⚠️ Java Developer Track Only**
+> This assessment guide is for the EventMart Spring Boot project.
+For data engineers, assess based on CLI proficiency, pure Kafka API knowledge, and platform-agnostic skills.
+See [README-DATA-ENGINEERS.md](./README-DATA-ENGINEERS.md) for the data engineer curriculum.

 ## 📊 Assessment Overview

-This guide provides trainers with clear, objective criteria to evaluate trainee progress throughout the 8-day Kafka training course.
-Each day builds upon previous knowledge, culminating in a complete EventMart platform demonstration.
+This guide provides trainers with clear, objective criteria to evaluate Java Developer track trainee progress throughout the 8-day Kafka training course, focusing on the EventMart Spring Boot platform.

 ---